munfeiwoo/Todoist/README.md

 There are markers for each test to add flexibility to execute certain test cases

-Please be noted the following folders are just to demonstrate potential structure for adding page objects and test automation for web in the future
+Please be noted the following folders are just to demonstrate potential structure for adding page objects and test automation for web in the future.

 ```
    setel